-Keep product surfaces clean and dry.
-Remove the input signals before you clean the product.
+Keep product surfaces clean and dry: Remove the input signals before you clean the product.

-Provide proper ventilation.
-Refer to the installation instructions in the manual for details on installing the product so it has proper ventilation.
+Provide proper ventilation: Refer to the manual's installation instructions for details on installing the product so it has proper ventilation.

 Slots and openings are provided for ventilation and should never be covered or otherwise obstructed.
 Do not push objects into any of the openings.

-Provide a safe working environment.
-Always place the product in a location convenient for viewing the display and indicators.
+Provide a safe working environment: Always place the product in a location convenient for viewing the display and indicators.